 In the user_pass field, click the dropdown menu beside the varchar(255) under the Function column, and select MD5.

 In the same field, under the Null Value column, delete the old password and enter a new one.
 Then, click Go.

 You will see a success message.
 Your password has been updated.

 Password Reset using the Emergency Password Reset Script

-This is another method you can use if email reset does not work and if you would not like to directly alter your database.
+This is another method you can use to change WordPress password if email reset does not work and if you would not like to directly alter your database.
 The Emergency Password Reset Script is a PHP script which gives you a dialog to reset your password.

 First, copy the Emergency Password Script.
 Then paste it in a note file and save as emergency.php.

 The next thing you need to do is upload the emergency.php file to the root of your WordPress installation by logging to your site’s cPanel, and going to File Manager>Public_html.